Safer-play framework

 Confirm age and eligibility

 The first rule is age and eligibility.
-This site asks visitors to confirm that they are 19 or older because gambling-related content should not be shown as normal entertainment to underage users.
-Age confirmation is not a substitute for operator verification.
-The partner site may still require account checks, identity review or location rules before play.
-A visitor who is not legally allowed to gamble where they live should not continue.
+Gambling-related content and casino offers are intended only for visitors who meet the legal gambling age where they live.
+The partner site may require account checks, identity review or location verification before play.
+A visitor who is underage or is not legally allowed to gamble in their jurisdiction should not continue to the offer.

 Set a real entertainment budget